nkabbara/nkabbara.github.io/2025-in-review.md

 One of this year's experiments was not to post anything [on social media](/addictions).
 I then extended that to cancelling [The Criterion Channel](https://www.criterionchannel.com/browse), my favorite streaming service, and I disabled history and muted everyone that I follow on all platforms.
 This change alone has freed me to learn a new keyboard layout and code in my free time.
 I had no idea how dangerous and insidious these things are.
 One could lose their whole life plugged into the virtual world.
 I will extend this into 2026, but will post once a year to update my friends that don't read my [/now](/now) page.

+## Buenos Aires After Two Years

+I love it so much that I'm working on getting my residency.
+More exciting news about this in 2026!

 ---